Detect

 -

-The company sends offers and/or quotes as invoices, or that can be mistaken for being an invoice.
+Offers sent as invoices — The company sends offers or quotes as invoices, or in a format that can be mistaken for an invoice.

 -

-The company sends invoices to companies they have not previously been in contact with.
-The company refers to previous agreements that in reality do not exist.
+Invoices without prior contact — The company sends invoices to companies it has not previously been in contact with, or refers to agreements that do not exist.

 -